venkdev/meetup-registration-app/README.md

 * The tests and their structure and coverage
 * The choice of technologies used to complete the task.
 You are free to use whatever you think is needed and helps you to get it done!

-Typically we expect it to compile and run on a Mac/Windows environment with Java 8.
+Typically we expect it to compile and run on a Mac environment with Java 8.
 If your set up is any different, do let us know!
 When you are done share the result via GitHub.

 ## How to use git ##